BlogOctober 8, 2019

 While I know that tech can provide women with the skills, tools, and funds to make a real difference in areas that matter to them, I also recognize the importance of mentorship.
 Women need role models and mentors to show us that we can succeed in this currently male-dominated industry, but we also need to lift each other up and help each other out.

-At our October 9th event, CapTech Creative Director and amazing tech role model Bree Basham will take us on her journey from tech neophyte to tech and design guru and share her personal story about why she is so passionate about championing women in the field.
+At our October event, CapTech Creative Director and amazing tech role model Bree Basham took us on her journey from tech neophyte to tech and design guru and shared her personal story about why she is so passionate about championing women in the field.

-Illuminate will bring us together to help women feel supported and ready to strike a match, ignite a conversation about real change in tech, and light the way forward.
+Our Illuminate series brings us together to help women feel supported and ready to strike a match, ignite a conversation about real change in tech, and light the way forward.